Tom Hanson Photojournalism Award

 • Hannah Yoon, photojournalist and 2014 Tom Hanson Photojournalism Award winner;

-• Marta Iwanek, photojournalist and 2015 Tom Hanson Photojournalism Award winner; and
+• Marta Iwanek, photojournalist and 2015 Tom Hanson Photojournalism Award winner;

 This award is generously supported by Sony.

-The Tom Hanson Photojournalism Award
+About the Tom Hanson Award

 Tom Hanson was a photojournalist whose images from the Oka conflict to the cut-and-thrust of the House of Commons told vivid stories.
 He was an award-winning photographer for The Canadian Press who travelled around the world and across the country, shooting some of the most iconic news and sports images of the last 15 years.